 Shock or trauma to the body can lead to low blood pressure.
 Sometimes the stress of surgery on the body can lower blood pressure to dangerous levels.
 Extremely low blood pressure means there is a decrease in blood flow, and kidneys will not receive oxygen or filter blood as efficiently as before.

-The most obvious symptom of acute kidney failure is a decrease of urine.
+One of the most obvious renal failure symptoms is a decrease of urine.
 This symptom occurs in 70 percent of cases.
 Many people with acute kidney failure only create 16 ounces of urine a day (the average adult urinates between 34 to 50 ounces per day).

 When urine output is low, fluid retention occurs, causing swelling in the legs, feet and ankles.
 Because wastes are not being removed from your body, you will feel ill.
 In addition, many people report: